cassowary4health/Leaspy/README.md

 Leaspy is a software package for the statistical analysis of **longitudinal data**, particularly **medical** data that comes in a form of **repeated observations** of patients at different time-points.
 Considering these series of short-term data, the software aims at :
 - recombining them to reconstruct the long-term spatio-temporal trajectory of evolution
-- positioning each patient observations relatively to the group-average timeline, in term of both temporal differences (time shift and acceleration factor) and spatial differences (different sequences of events, spatial pattern of progression, ...)
+- positioning each patient observations relatively to the group-average timeline, in terms of both temporal differences (time shift and acceleration factor) and spatial differences (different sequences of events, spatial pattern of progression, ...)
 - quantifying impact of cofactors (gender, genetic mutation, environmental factors, ...) on the evolution of the signal
 - imputing missing values
 - predicting future observations